Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 - The humans, knowing they were outnumbered, and the [[Beast People]], knowing they could not match the humans' offensive powers, eventually decided to call a ceasefire.
 This ceasefire lasted for a year before coming back together and declaring a truce, where both beings could co-exist.
 - To this day, the truce remains and the beings co-exist peacefully with each other.
 ---
-- The Floating Landmass and Cascadea's Origin: The floating landmass that houses Cascadea is believed to have been suspended 62,000 years ago by an ancient and forgotten civilization.
+- ==The Floating Landmass and Cascadea's Origin: The floating landmass that houses Cascadea is believed to have been suspended 62,000 years ago by an ancient and forgotten civilization.
 Legends suggest it was the result of a cataclysmic battle between two powerful deities, one seeking to destroy the world and another protecting it.
 The pit in the center of Cascadea's lake is rumored to be a remnant of the god's spear strike.
-Fragments of this civilization's arcane glyphs can still be found in Cascadea's undercity, which remains largely unexplored.
+Fragments of this civilization's arcane glyphs can still be found in Cascadea's undercity, which remains largely unexplored.==
 - Stonefall's Struggles: The crater left by the landmass's dislodging gave rise to Stonefall, a city built from the ruins of the original settlement.
 Its earliest inhabitants were refugees and survivors of the cataclysm, struggling to adapt to a hostile environment.
 The city eventually became a haven for outlaws, mercenaries, and traders seeking to profit from Cascadea's splendor, leading to its current fractured society.